tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 There's a lot more work to do if you are interested and have the time.
 I might follow-up on these later.
 I might not.

+### Linearizing but still using Python

+How much faster can we make the Python version?
+If we only build the graph once and only topo sort once and just re-set the input every time, do we get faster?
+I think probably yes.
+My preliminary numbers show ~100-200x speedup on CPython and ~800x speedup on PyPy.
+And we didn't even have to write a compiler!

 ### Fused multiply add

 There are a lot of instances of `x * y + z` in the `Value` graph.